OSLL/vhsm/README.md

 VHSM is a software package for storing secret data and computing cryptographic functions outside virtual scope of an application.

-Project's issue tracker and wiki: http://dev.osll.ru/projects/vhsm
+Project issue tracker and wiki: http://dev.osll.ru/projects/vhsm

 ## Requirements